-This new passion has taken me all over Austria more than once, 2 times to Slovakia and 4 times to Hungary; it almost even took me to Croatia, but I was not available for the dates.
-As if this was not enough, I have seen a huge improvement in many areas of my life beyond the stage.
+This new passion has taken me all over Austria more than once, 2 times to Slovakia, and 4 times to Hungary; it almost even took me to Croatia, but I was not available for the dates.
+As if this were not enough, I have seen a huge improvement in many areas of my life beyond the stage.

 On the professional side, things are better as well, my ability to communicate clearly allows room for less confusion and higher results; I am also better at creating positive change around me, by expanding my circle of influence*, I am able to engage larger audiences and motivate others into action.

 Improving your communication skills, in general, has a huge impact on you, it changes the way you approach issues.
 You develop leadership skills, confidence, ability to work under pressure, which allows you to improve your negotiation and persuasion skills.

 And guess what? these are all skills that employers are looking in employees, people are looking in the person they date and society expects from their leaders.
 By becoming a better speaker, your network of contacts expands, giving you access to projects and resources that you didn’t have before.

 Unlike technical skills, developing public speaking skills will have a significant difference in your career.
 They are very rare and highly valued.
 It doesn’t matter if you are the best engineer, biologist or mathematician, if you don’t have the ability to communicate your ideas to people, it will be very hard to move forward.

 Everybody at one point in their life comes face to face with a situation in which they must communicate in public, so you better start working on it, your job will probably depend on it.